Our Global Ambassadors

 Folarin Oguntoyinbo

-Associate Professor and Research Mentor, Appalachian State University, USA
+United States (USA), Associate Professor and Research Mentor, Appalachian State University

 Dr Oguntoyinbo achieved his BSc in Microbiology from Ondo State University, Nigeria 1989-1997, before persuing an MSc in Microbiology at the University of Ibadan, Nigeria 1995-1997.
 Dr Oguntoyinbo then went on to achieve his PhD in microbiology in 2003 from the University of Ibadan, Nigeria.
 His post-doctoral studies took place at the Institute of Food Research, Norwich, United Kingdom.
 Now, he is an Associate Professor and Research Mentor at Appalachian State University where his research primarily focusses on he molecular microbial ecology of fermented foods and beverages, the biochemical changes, sensory attributes and process optimization.
 This is aimed at provision of safe foods, improved quality and organoleptic properties through linkage of the microbiome in fermented foods with their metabolic signatures.
 In addition, he is testing hypotheses that can support industrial fermentation systems by maximizing microbial in situ growth dynamics, kinetics and functional properties.
 His research frontiers will continue to address unanswered questions on development of multifunctional starter cultures for North Carolina industrial fermented foods and beverages processing, agricultural postharvest value addition, reduction of food waste, improvement of nutritional intake and gastrointestinal health.